matsengrp/gctree/README.md

     ![](example/gctree.inference.1.svg)
     There is also a rank plot of genotype abundance `test/gctree.inference.abundance_rank.png`:
     ![](example/gctree.inference.abundance_rank.png)
-    and of GCtree likelihood over the trees `test/gctree.inference.likelihood_rank.png`:
+    and of gctree likelihood over the trees `test/gctree.inference.likelihood_rank.png`:
     ![](example/gctree.inference.likelihood_rank.png)

     Finally, there are text files indicating abundance of each unique sequence,